gowoonsori/gowoonsori/README.md

 ### Hong Eui Sung --@gowoonosori

 👋 Hi!
 Welcome to my GitHub place.

-I am a student studying in South,Korea to be a good developer.
+I am a student studying in South, Korea to be a good developer.

 I am interested in web technologies and network.